martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-07-19-gsoc-week-eleven-gsoc-review.markdown

 * [PR #1625](https://github.com/mozilla/treeherder/pull/1625) - This fixed a small UI regression arising from the previous PR.
 * [PR #1633](https://github.com/mozilla/treeherder/pull/1633) - A follow up PR to the previous two, primarily improving the Django code.
 * [PR #1688](https://github.com/mozilla/treeherder/pull/1688) - The final PR which activates the UI and fixes a UI regression which arises due to the presence of Action Tasks.

+## MozCI

+MozCI is a python package that's utilizes the different parts of Mozilla's Continuous Integration and connects them together via APIs.
+Originally, my work here was to add functions to schedule all TaskCluster jobs requested, resolving dependencies and fixing task references.

+However, since we decided to use Action Tasks, the work here reduced substantially.

+Here is the list of pull requests we used -

+* [PR #480](https://github.com/mozilla/mozilla_ci_tools/pull/480) - Fetching the full tasks file.
+We backed out these changes in a latter PR.
+* [PR #486](https://github.com/mozilla/mozilla_ci_tools/pull/486) (CLOSED) - This Pull Request contains the method originally proposed in the GSoC proposal.
+We didn't merge this due to less reliability and sustainability.
+* [PR #489](https://github.com/mozilla/mozilla_ci_tools/pull/489) - This patch allows us to schedule action tasks, which perform all the magic in-tree.
+* [PR #490](https://github.com/mozilla/mozilla_ci_tools/pull/490) - A small fix to removing an old TODO.
+* [PR #491](https://github.com/mozilla/mozilla_ci_tools/pull/491) - A final refactoring of "schedule_action_task", to allow it to have a `dry_run` feature.